quazirafi/AutoParLLM/README.md

-# Project-A
+# AutoParLLM

-This repository contains the results for the Rodinia Benchmark Test.
+This repository contains the code and dataset for the NAACL 2025 main conference paper "AutoParLLM: GNN-guided Context Generation for Zero-Shot Code
+Parallelization using LLMs".

 # Creating Virtual Environment